Grayseon/convex-backend/npm-packages/demos/migrations/README.md

 ## Testing walkthrough

+Each step below gives a complete `convex/schema.ts` to copy in full.

-**Important:** Seed data **before** migrations run.
-If you push a schema with pending migrations while tables are empty, those migrations mark complete immediately and will not re-run when you add documents later.
+**Important:** Migrations only run once.
+If a migration completes while its table is empty, it will not re-run when you add documents later.
+Scenario 1 is staged across two pushes so you add numeric data **between** migrations and can watch the `number to string and add key` migration transform it.

 ### Scenario 1: Field migrations (`numbers`)

+This scenario uses **two separate pushes** — first the `add key field` migration, then you insert data, then the `number to string and add key` migration runs on those documents.

-**Step 1 — Start with the old schema**
+**Step 1 — Old schema (no migrations)**

-Temporarily replace `convex/schema.ts` with a schema that matches your existing data (no migrations yet):
+Create or replace `convex/schema.ts` with:

 ```typescript
 import { defineSchema, defineTable } from "convex/server";